 Well decommissioning involves environmentally sound and safe isolation of the well.
 Typical steps of the process include removing any production tubing, isolating productive formations from other formations by installing cement plugs at several intervals, pressure testing of the cement plugs, cutting off the well head below ground level, removing remaining surface equipment and facilities and rehabilitating the site to an agreed end use.

-Approximately 80 wells are included on the project schedule, which may take up to five years to complete.
-Most of these sites are on cleared agricultural land.
+Other than the the Woodada gas field site, most of the sites are on cleared agricultural land.
 MEPAU is using local services and supplies whenever practical.

 Landowners and nearby residents are being consulted prior to activities starting at each well site.